“The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown” – H.P. Lovecraft (1927).

 The cultural reason

-Apparently, the Japanese approach robots differently than “Westerners”.
-It turns out that they don’t fear the rise of robots, they embrace it.
+The Japanese approach robots differently than “Westerners”.
+They don’t fear the rise of robots; they embrace it.

-According to Asian cultural roots, humans are merely a part of nature and not the superior creatures.
-According to The Science of Storytelling by Will Storr, Asian cultures tend to be less individualistic (ego-filled), which is apparent in their story structures.
-Their stories are less self-focused and more group-focused or other-focused.
+According to some Asian cultural roots, humans are merely a part of nature and not superior creatures.
+According to The Science of Storytelling by Will Storr, Asian cultures tend to be less individualistic, apparent in their story structures that are less self-focused and more group-focused or other-focused.

-I believe this view releases the self from all responsibilities, and importantly, our perceived superiority to some extent.
-It’s pretty relaxing, actually.
+I believe this view releases the self from all responsibilities and, importantly, our perceived superiority to some extent.
+It’s pretty relaxing.

-Each time Hollywood depicts robots or genetically modified creatures, the shit hits the fan without exception (of course Wall-e is an exception).
-One superhero needs to save us from the terrors that inevitably will lead us to the apocalypse.
+Whenever Hollywood depicts robots or genetically modified creatures, the shit hits the fan without exception (of course, Wall-e is an exception).
+One superhero must save us from the terrors that inevitably lead us to the apocalypse.

 Like it or not, exposure to these stories and cultures will affect your view on new technology.
-Stories are compelling, and they can change our opinions on things we lack the knowledge about, even though we know that the stories are fictional.
-Somehow, they make the unknown more known, and for us in the “west”, the message about gene editing and robots seems to bring bad news.
-Not in Japan.
+Stories are compelling and can change our opinions on foreign things, even though we know that the stories are fictional.
+Somehow, they make the unknown more known, and for us in the “west”, the message about gene editing and robots seems to bring bad news, which is not the case in Japan.

 How can you reduce your fears of new science (and unknowns in life)?

-We will probably always be cautious about new unknowns.
-That’s inevitable and, to some extent, necessary for our survival.
-But I think that we can start approaching our fears of scientific advances and technology differently to reduce our anxiety levels.
+You will probably always remain cautious of new things.
+It’s inevitable and, to some extent, critical for your survival.
+But you can start approaching your fears of scientific advances and technology differently to reduce your anxiety levels.

 Make the unknown more known

-Keep being skeptical, for sure, it’s a great thing that we keep a critical eye on old and new advances.
-They need to benefit us without causing harm.
-But that doesn’t mean that you cannot be skeptical about your skepticism.
+Keep being skeptical; it’s great that we keep a critical eye on old and new advances.
+But that doesn’t prevent you from being skeptical about your skepticism.

-This is especially true when your starting point is based on no or limited knowledge about the matter.
-We recently published a meme on Instagram and Facebook about the so-called Dunning–Kruger effect, a cognitive bias where you overestimate your abilities or knowledge.
-The meme was related to COVID-19, but applies to new and old science as well, including CRISPR, vaccines, the environment, and robots.
+This is especially true when your starting point is based on no or limited knowledge.
+We recently published a meme on Instagram and Facebook about the so-called Dunning–Kruger effect, a cognitive bias that makes you overestimate your abilities or knowledge.
+The meme was related to COVID-19 but also applies to new and old science, including CRISPR, vaccines, the environment, and robots.

-The more knowledge you get, the better you can estimate how a new technology may or may not be used in the future.
-Read peer-reviewed papers, well-respected websites, watch presentations, or go to conferences.
-If you have doubts, let us know, and we’ll try to unwrap it.
+The more knowledge you get, the better you can estimate how new technology may or may not be used in the future.
+Read peer-reviewed papers and well-respected websites, watch presentations, or attend conferences.

-The point is that right knowledge is king.
+The point is that sound knowledge is king.
 Awareness filters out all the disturbing noise coming from fear-mongers and conspiracy theorists.

 The same can be said about your everyday life.
-The better prepared you are for an interview, competition, or presentation, the less energy you’ll spend on trying to predict the future (often predicted as dark).
+The better prepared you are for an interview, competition, or presentation, the less energy you’ll spend trying to predict the future (often predicted as dark).
 You’ll be cooler and more assertive.
-Sure, just as with science, there’s a risk that things go terribly wrong, but at least you’ll know then; it’s not a guess anymore.
+Sure, just as with science, there’s a risk that things go wrong, but at least you’ll know it then; it’s not guesswork anymore.

 Take a step back and remind yourself that reality is relative and that your fears of an unknown future are products of your surroundings.
-Just because your environment has an oppressive, aggressive, or conquering mindset, doesn’t mean that it directly translates to others.
+Just because your environment has an oppressive, aggressive, or conquering mindset doesn’t mean it directly translates to others.

-I can’t believe that I’m entering a disagreement with the late Stephen Hawkins.
-All respect to him and his great work.
-Still, his believes of robots replacing human life are mainly based on how we behave and how we perceive the world (emphasis on we).
+Nothing but respect for the late Stephen Hawkins and his great work.
+Still, his beliefs of robots replacing human life are mainly based on how we behave and perceive the world (emphasis on we).
 Our societies start wars, pollute the environment, and extinguish species, but is this necessarily applicable to any type of super-human being?
 Are they predisposed to act the same way we do?

 Note that we do the same with alien theories.
-“Once they arrive, they’ll be so advanced that they’ll dominate us.”
+Ever heard someone claiming, “Once they arrive, they’ll be so advanced that they’ll dominate us”?

-You could just as easily think that, if robots, genetically modified (grown-up) babies, and aliens are so advanced, maybe they’ve “switched off” their primitive brains.
-They figured out how to live harmoniously and sustainably with nature and other beings.
-And, if you don’t like this hippie crap lingo, tweak the prospective to your taste; it will be just as accurate at this point.
+You could just as easily think that if robots, genetically modified babies, and aliens are so advanced, maybe they’ve “switched off” their primitive brains.
+They would’ve figured out how to live harmoniously and sustainably with nature and other beings.

 Our fears of the unknown are ultimately merely reflections of ourselves.
-They are projections of our flaws and what we need to improve .
-They are a self-lesson, really.
+They’re projections of our flaws and what we need to improve, a mirror or lesson about ourselves.
 The dangers we see in the future reveal our societies’ weaknesses.
-So, instead of freezing and expect the worst, we can use our fears of biology, robots, and aliens to fix our surroundings.
-Maybe that will bring the positive vibes.
+So, instead of freezing and expecting the worst, we can use our fears of biology, robots, and aliens to fix our surroundings.
+Maybe that will bring us positive vibes.